Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 The Colors of Holi

-If you want to know how to celebrate Holi, it can’t be done without the colors!
+If you want to know about celebrating Holi in India, it can’t be done without the colors!

 The colors you see everyone throwing at each other are called gulal while in powder form and rang if they are mixed into water.